ASP.NET Core Environment Setup

 ASP.NET Core:

 ASP.NET Core is the framework for building web applications, including Web APIs, with .NET Core.
 It is included in the .NET SDK and can be installed using the command line or through the Visual Studio installer.
+When we install the .NET 8 SDK, it includes the latest ASP.NET Core libraries necessary for Web development.

-Database Management System (Optional):
+Database Management System:

-You may need a database management system depending on your application’s requirements.
+You need a database management system depending on your application’s requirements.
 Common options for ASP.NET Core include:

 • SQLite: It is a lightweight and file-based database system suitable for development and small-scale applications.